 We keep stating this, people (aka prospects and potential customers) are spending a lot of time using social media.
 The statistics table shown in the left depicts the percentage of adults (people with buying power) who use social media websites during the 2012-2014 period.
 This data gives every business a glimpse into their audience and which platforms to put your efforts into creating social ad campaigns.

 Advantages of paid advertisements on social sites

-As an online marketer, we have a truckload of ideas, campaigns and tasks that we know will help our clients’ business to grow – brand management, email marketing, mobile marketing and SEO to name a few.
+As an online marketer, we have a truckload of ideas, campaigns and tasks that we know will help our clients’ business to grow – brand management, email marketing, mobile marketing, content marketing, and SEO to name a few.
 But for local business owners who have very limited campaign fund, it is wise to create a strategic plan that can reach a larger audience with a smaller yet valuable investment.

 Here’s a bulleted benefits of social targeting with ads:

 - Facebook, LinkedIn and the other social sites hold a user’s information – name, location, birthday, company and their interest.
 With that being said, you can simply segment your market and target your audience using their demographics!

 - Feel free to choose a campaign for your social page – per impressions or pay-per-click.
 Depending on the scope of your audience, you can do A/B testing for both marketing models then settle for the one that converts well.